When we beat as one, we accomplish so much.

 - Updating Canadian Stroke Best Practice Recommendations: Heart & Stroke is committed to providing the latest stroke best practices and tools to support effective stroke care.
 We closely monitor scientific evidence to equip health professionals with the Canadian Stroke Best Practice Recommendations, reflecting the latest guidance on the prevention, treatment and management of stroke.
 In 2021, our Canadian Stroke Best Practices website was accessed by more than 145,000 users and there were more than 42,000 downloads of our resources – an increase of 64% from 2020.

 Problem: An estimated 3.5 million people in Canada and their families are living with the effects of heart disease and stroke.
 Their most urgent needs include: :

 - Support during the transition from hospital — a critical time for getting started on recovery and reducing risk of a future event.

-See our financial statements.
+See our most recent financial statements.

 Learn more about Heart & Stroke research.